 Bing Tang is an assistant ingredient in Yi Wei Tang.
 This means that it either serves to reinforces the effect of other ingredients or it moderates their toxicity.

-Rock sugar are also eaten as food.
+Bing Tang is also eaten as food.